+MACBETH.
 So foul and fair a day I have not seen.

+BANQUO.
 How far is't call'd to Forres?
-What are these So wither'd and so wild in their attire, That look not like the inhabitants o' the earth, And yet are on't?
-Live you? or are you aught That man may question?
-You seem to understand me, By each at once her chappy finger laying Upon her skinny lips: you should be women, And yet your beards forbid me to interpret That you are so.
+What are these

+So wither'd and so wild in their attire,

+That look not like the inhabitants o' the earth,

+And yet are on't?
+Live you? or are you aught

+That man may question?
+You seem to understand me.

+By each at once her choppy finger laying

+Upon her skinny lips.
+You should be women,

+And yet your beards forbid me to interpret

+That you are so.

-Speak, if you can: what are you?
+MACBETH.
+Speak, if you can.
+What are you?

-All hail, Macbeth! hail to thee, thane of Glamis!

-All hail, Macbeth, hail to thee, thane of Cawdor!
+FIRST WITCH.
+All hail, Macbeth, hail to thee, Thane

-All hail, Macbeth, thou shalt be king hereafter!

-Good sir, why do you start; and seem to fear

-Things that do sound so fair?
-I' the name of truth,

-Are ye fantastical, or that indeed

-Which outwardly ye show?
-My noble partner

-You greet with present grace and great prediction

-Of noble having and of royal hope,

-That he seems rapt withal: to me you speak not.

-If you can look into the seeds of time,

-And say which grain will grow and which will not,

-Speak then to me, who neither beg nor fear Your favours nor your hate.
+of Glamis!

+SECOND WITCH.
+All hail, Macbeth, hail to thee, Thane of Cawdor!
+THIRD WITCH.
+All hail, Macbeth, that shalt be King hereafter!
+BANQUO.
+Good sir, why do you start, and seem to fear Things that do sound so fair?
+I' the name of truth, Are ye fantastical or that indeed Which outwardly ye show?
+My noble partner You greet with present grace and great prediction Of noble having and of royal hope, That he seems rapt withal.
+To me you speak not.
+If you can look into the seeds of time, And say which grain will grow and which will not, And say which grain will grow and which will not, Speak then to me, who neither beg nor fear Your favors nor your hate.

+FIRST WITCH.
 Hail!

+SECOND WITCH, Hail!

+THIRD WITCH.
 Hail!

-Hail!
+FIRST WITCH.
 Lesser than Macbeth, and greater.
+SECOND WITCH.
 Not so happy, yet much happier.

-Thou shalt get kings, though thou be none: So all hail, Macbeth and Banquo!
+THIRD WITCH.
+Thou shalt get kings, though thou be none.
+So all hail, Macbeth and Banquo!

+FIRST WITCH.
 Banquo and Macbeth, all hail!

-Stay, you imperfect speakers, tell me more: By Sinel's death I know I am thane of Glamis; But how of Cawdor? the thane of Cawdor lives, A prosperous gentleman; and to be king Stands not within the prospect of belief, No more than to be Cawdor.
-Say from whence You owe this strange intelligence? or why Upon this blasted heath you stop our way With such prophetic greeting?
+MACBETH.
+Stay, you imperfect speakers, tell me more.

+By Sinel's death I know I am Thane of Glamis;

+But how of Cawdor?
+The Thane of Cawdor lives,

+A prosperous gentleman; and to be King

+Stands not within the prospect of belief,

+No more than to be Cawdor.
+Sav from whence

+You owe this strange intelligence, or why

+Upon this blasted heath you stop our way

+With such prophetic greeting?
 Speak, I charge you.

-Witches vanish
+Witches vanish.

-The earth hath bubbles, as the water has, And these are of them.
+BANQUO.
+The earth hath bubbles as the water has, And these are of them.
 Whither are they vanish'd?

-Into the air; and what seem'd corporal melted As breath into the wind.
+MACBETH.
+Into the air, and what seem'd corporal melted As breath into the wind.
 Would they had stay'd!
+BANQUO.
 Were such things here as we do speak about?
 Or have we eaten on the insane root That takes the reason prisoner?

+MACBETH.
 Your children shall be kings.

-You shall be king.
+BANQUO.
+You shall be King.

-And thane of Cawdor too: went it not so?
+MACBETH.
+And Thane of Cawdor too.
+Went it not so?
+BANQUO.
 To the selfsame tune and words.
 Who's here?
-Enter ROSS and ANGUS
+Enter Ross and Angus.

-The king hath happily received, Macbeth, The news of thy success; and when he reads Thy personal venture in the rebels' fight,
+ROSS.
+The King hath happily received, Macbeth,

+The news of thy success: and when he reads

+Thy personal venture in the rebels' fight.

 His wonders and his praises do contend

-Which should be thine or his: silenced with that,
+Which should be thine or his.
+Silenced with that.

 In viewing o'er the rest o' the selfsame day,

+...
+The tragedy of macbeth | Act I

 He finds thee in the stout Norweyan ranks,

 Nothing afeard of what thyself didst make,

 Strange images of death.
 As thick as hail

-Came post with post; and every one did bear
+Came post with post, and every one did bear

-Thy praises in his kingdom's great defence,
+Thy praises in his kingdom's great defense,

 And pour'd them down before him.

-We are sent To give thee from our royal master thanks; Only to herald thee into his sight, Not pay thee.
+ANGUS.
+We are sent

+To give thee, from our royal master, thanks;

+Only to herald thee into his sight,

+Not pay thee.